What's The Difference Between 48V And 51.2V Golf Cart Batteries

 Safety Features

-48V golf cart batteries risk corrosion and sulfation if not maintained.
-51.2V golf cart batteries use LiFePO4, which is thermally stable and less prone to fire.
-Vatrer's batteries include a BMS for overcurrent, short-circuit, and low-temperature protection (stops charging below 32°F), ensuring safer operation.
+48V golf cart batteries can suffer from corrosion, acid leaks and sulphation if maintenance is neglected.
+51.2V golf cart batteries use LiFePO4 chemistry, which is thermally stable and far less likely to overheat.
+Vatrer batteries incorporate a BMS that offers overcurrent, short-circuit and low-temperature protection (charging is stopped below 32°F), providing an additional layer of safety.

 Environmental Impact